subrat-lima/easy-shop/README.md

 # easy-shop
-Simply the amazon shopping experience by removing bloated content
+Simplify the amazon shopping experience by removing bloated content